Bettermeans/help.bettermeans/_posts/2010-12-07-estimation.markdown

 What do the dice mean?
 ----------------------
 The dice are a quick visual indicator of the current average estimate for an item.
-Depending on the scale chosen at the [creation of the project workstream](/workstreamguide), the dice may have different values, but the dice are an indicator of relative values within a project workstream.
+Depending on the scale chosen at the [creation of the workstream](/workstreamguide), the dice may have different values, but the dice are an indicator of relative values within a workstream.
 Here is an example of different dice values, you will have this view when you estimate an item.

 ![](/images/estimation-options.png)